Lakshmana (film)

 Lakshmana is a 2016 Indian Kannada language action film directed and written by R. Chandru.
 The film stars newcomer Anoop and Meghana Raj with V. Ravichandran playing a cameo role.
-The soundtrack and original score is composed by Arjun Janya whilst the cinematography is by Santhosh Rai Pathaje.
-The film is a remake of Telugu film Athanokkade (2005) directed by Surender Reddy.
+The soundtrack and original score were composed by Arjun Janya whilst the cinematography was by Santhosh Rai Pathaje.
+The film is a remake of Telugu film Athanokkade (2005).

-The film was officially launched on 12 June 2015 in presence of Karnataka Chief Minister Siddaramaiah.
+Lakshmana was officially launched on 12 June 2015 in presence of Karnataka Chief Minister Siddaramaiah.
 The film's teaser was launched by the acclaimed filmmaker S. S. Rajamouli in December 2015.
-The film released on 24 June 2016 across Karnataka.
+The film was released on 24 June 2016 across Karnataka.

-On the same day, Jigarthanda was released.
-Both the movies' music is composed by Arjun Janya.The film was a disaster.